cesarvasconcelos/p3/2_spring-security/b_with-authentication/spring-jpa-books/steps.md

 ## Database changes:
 - Aside from previous `tbl_book` table, now create the **User** (`tbl_user`) and **Role** (`tbl_role`) tables and insert some sample data:
-    - Quick Tip: you can use the https://dbfiddle.uk/ to easily run and see a preview of the changes

 ```sql
 -- ------------------------------------------------